 Indefinite detention without trial exposed

-On the second day of the ICOPA conference at King's College London, former Guantanamo Bay detainee Moazzam Begg said that "the repressive measures that have accompanied the War on Terror disproportionately target refugees and asylum seekers.
+On the second day of the ICOPA conference at King's College London, former Guantanamo Bay detainee Moazzam Begg said "the repressive measures that have accompanied the War on Terror disproportionately target refugees and asylum seekers.
 This continues unabated".

 Wife of Ottawa detainee Mohamed Harkat, Sophie Harkat, exposed the Canadian security certificate process, which has controlled her husband without charge or trial for five years.
 She said: "this is unacceptable in a democratic society that claims to respect the rule of law".